wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/5-understand-outlook-javascript-api-capabilities.md

 ## Get started developing Outlook add-ins

-Use the Yeoman Generator tool to start developing an Outlook add-in.
+To start developing a Word add-in, use:

+- The Yeoman generator for Office Add-ins
+- Visual Studio

 You can use a template as your base then add your functionality.